kaizer-rmk/kaizer-rmk/README.md

 - 🤔 &nbsp; Upcoming Software Developer.
 - 💼 &nbsp; On the Way to Complete Masters In Computer Application.
-- 🌱 &nbsp; Learning more about DataStructure & Algorithm, Machine Learning, Cloud Computing.
+- 🌱 &nbsp; Learning more about DataStructure & Algorithm, Machine Learning, Cloud Computing and Flutter.
-- ⚡️ &nbsp; Fun Fact: I like playing BGMI :)
+- ⚡️ &nbsp; Fun Fact: I like playing BGMI and Valorent :)
 - 📫 How to reach me **mukesh.india9991@gmail.com**

 ---